JuliaLang/julia/doc/src/manual/functions.md

 (1, 2, (3, 4))
 ```

-Furthermore, the iterable object spliced into a function call need not be a tuple:
+Furthermore, the iterable object splatted into a function call need not be a tuple:

 ```jldoctest barfunc
 julia> x = [3,4]